Texas Dog Bite Lawyer – Free Consultations

 - Houston and surrounding area animal control phone numbers.

-- What should I do after being attacked By a dog?
+- What should I do after a dog attack?

 Our Attorney, Paul H. Cannon, Interview Regarding Dog Park Dangers